-Watch Dr Sana-Ara Ahmed in this IOTOD satellite session, as she shares a chronic specialist perspective and a regional experience for the use of medical cannabis.
+Watch Dr Sana-Ara Ahmed in this IOTOD satellite session, as she shares a chronic pain specialist perspective and regional experience for the use of medical cannabis.

 The medical use of cannabis as a form of treatment to alleviate symptoms (including pain) in a variety of therapeutic areas is a worldwide hot discussion topic.
 This 60-minute satellite symposium session features four short chapters that cover: the mechanisms of cannabinoids and their medicinal value; their role in opioid dependency disorders; therapeutic use for pain; therapeutic use for rheumatoid arthritis and other scenarios where medical cannabis may be an advantageous treatment option for your patients.
 Also featuring a real-world case study, this dynamic session shares dosing strategies and principles to overcome potential prescribing challenges for medical cannabis administration, along with experience of successful usage in Canada and Europe.

 Each chapter is approximately 12 – 20 minutes in length.
 Click on the thumbnail for free access to watch now.

 - Medical Advisory Boards: Government of Alberta Ministry of Health Pain Strategy – Opioid Harm Reduction Committee, Strainprint™ Technologies, Shoppers Drug Mart, Eli Lilly, Canopy Growth – Spectrum Cannabis, Aurora MMJ – MedReleaf.